Aging-in-place home design is considered to be a rapidly growing segment of the residential renovation industry.

 In order to accommodate an aging population, home modifications for aging-in-place are no longer an afterthought.

-Aging-in-place modifications don’t need to be obvious.
+Aging-in-place renovations and home modifications don’t need to be obvious.
 Guests to your home might just be impressed with the ease of accessibility, wide doorways, and bright natural light throughout your home.
-They may not clue in right away about the full scope of accessible features.
+They may not clue in right away about the full scope of mobility accessible features.

 - Has experience with aging-in-place home modifications.

-- Is familiar with the unique needs of the elderly.
+- Is familiar with the unique needs of the elderly who are mobility challenged.

 - Is knowledgeable of popular renovation projects, and resources.